 I was given the first hug of my life in a women's environment which I didn't know anything about… It tore me apart because not understanding what a hug is, and to be given that all of a sudden by someone, you suddenly realise someone cared about you, but it wasn't that.
 It was abuse, as a 12-year-old.—Elder Mary Terszak, member of the Stolen Generations

 Violence which can be domestic or intrinsic (leading to suicide).
-Mothers of the Stolen Generations living in remote areas are three times as likely to experience violence as other Aboriginal mothers .
+Mothers of the Stolen Generations living in remote areas are 3 times more likely to experience violence than other Aboriginal mothers .
 They stay longer in violent relationships because they cannot bear their families being broken up again and their children growing up without a mother or a father.
 Due to the limited focus on healing the relationship between Stolen Generations and their communities there is more lateral violence resulting in increasing isolation.

 43 of the 99 people whose deaths in custody were investigated in the Royal Commission into Aboriginal Deaths in Custody had been separated from their natural families as children .